hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 To @hiiamboris' point, sometimes you won't even have access to a module's source, but I don't have a unified design for modules vs shared libraries.

 [20:15:56](#PE9HqEaQcQq7Y-T3Nz2nUY77i1UI2c0suyMpeQ7xpd0) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-@henrikmk that must be pretty heavy solution Ì†ΩÌ∏ï
+@henrikmk that must be pretty heavy solution üòï

 ## 23-Sep-2021